sappo/zlogger/README.txt

 The global syslog log is written to /tmp/global.log

 To generate the final space time diagram use the ./generate_space_time.sh script.
 This will generate the SVG ./dia_space_time.svg.
+Make sure you have graphviz installed on your system i.e.

+    sudo apt-get install graphviz

 ### API Summary